tfeist12/Obsidian/HPE Notes/To Do.md

 - Offline and online mode are set almost instantly. upload takes about 5 minutes. reboot takes about 4
 - Upload is skipped if the inactive partition is already running the requested version
 - In its current state we perform a real firmware update with real API calls when our platform type is raider hardware.
 If it is hfsim we perform a mock firmware update managed by the switch controller.
 It follows the same steps with similar wait times but no API calls happen
-- NVGrid has an update to handle a switch firmware update in switchd fake mode (hfsim) and to improve our unit tests.
-Planning to work on this in the coming sprint
+- NVGrid has an update to handle a switch firmware update in switchd fake mode (hfsim).
+Planning to work on this and improving firmware update unit tests in the coming sprint